 Bachelor of Arts Degree

-Required coursework consists of a series of 13 CSD Department courses; a number of out-of-department courses including biological science, physical science, behavioral science, and a sequence of modern or classical language or the American Sign Language sequence (CSD 131-132); fulfillment of the General Education Standards; and a number of clinical observations.
+Required coursework consists of a series of 13 CSD Department courses; a number of out-of-department courses including biological science, physical science, behavioral science, and either a sequence of modern or classical language or the American Sign Language sequence (CSD 131-132); fulfillment of the General Education Standards; and a number of clinical observations.

 - CSD Undergraduate Course Catalog Listing - describes all Communicative Sciences and Disorders courses.

-- Suggested Course of Study by Year - outlines a suggested plan of study.
+- CSD Suggested Plan of Study- outlines a suggested plan of study by year.

 - Admission to University of Montana: learn about applying to the University of Montana